-The earmarked reserves include Section 31 grant received during 2020 to 2021 from the government to fund the repayment of the collection fund deficit caused by COVID-19 business rate reliefs awarded to businesses during the year.
-The deficit, amounting to £17.5 million, must be repaid to the collection fund in 2021 to 2024 and will be funded from the money set aside in the reserve.
-This has been reflected in the council's budget plans approved by Council in February 2021.
+The earmarked reserves include Section 31 grant from the government, amounting to \pounds 7 million, received during 2021 to 2022 to fund the repayment of the collection fund deficit caused by the COVID-19 business rate reliefs awarded in the year.
+The deficit must be repaid to the collection fund in 2022 to 2023 and will be funded from the money set aside in the reserve.
+This has been reflected in the council's budget plans approved by Council in February 2022.